Navezjt/sdnext-remote-inference/README.md

 ✅ functional
 🆗 work in progress
+⭕ not needed (whole CivitAI is supported)
-❌ not doable / won't do
+❌ not supported